Six Generations Home Page >>> Reviews >>> Press-release October 19, 2006

 (link)

-There is a fascinating article at Yahoo news titled "The Multimillion Dollar Inheritance, Left in 1917 By Californian Gold Miner to His Future Smartest Great-Great-Grandchild, Still Waits for the Winner." [ ] Emily and Jacob must square off to find the "smartest heir" - presumably by winning the chess-style card game called "The Heirs" created by Six Generations, Inc., and described at http://www.sixgenerations.com/ .
+There is a fascinating article at Yahoo news titled "The Multimillion Dollar Inheritance, Left in 1917 By Californian Gold Miner to His Future Smartest Great-Great-Grandchild, Still Waits for the Winner." [ ] Emily and Jacob must square off to find the "smartest heir" - presumably by winning the chess-style card game called "The Heirs" created by Six Generations, Inc., and described at https://www.sixgenerations.com/ .
 I sure hope their parents taught them to share.

 My cursory reading of the SixGen web site is that this game sounds like a lot of fun, and perhaps could be used by families, or even genealogy societies, to teach genealogy principles and family relationships.